confluentinc/tutorials/aggregating-count/kstreams/README.md

 ## Clean up

-When you are finished, delete the `kafka-streams-aggregating-count-env` environment by first getting the environment ID of the form `env-123456` corresponding to it:
+When you are finished, delete the `kafka-streams-aggregating-sum-env` environment by first getting the environment ID of the form `env-123456` corresponding to it:

 ```shell
 confluent environment list